 October 25, 2023

-Last week, you saw an example of how keywords can cause confusion when students are given a problem with a comparison situation.
-Today, you’ll see two word problem strategies side by side: CUBES and Structures of Equality (SoE).
+We recently looked at how keywords can cause confusion when students are given a problem with a comparison situation.
+Today, you’ll see two word problem strategies side by side: CUBES, a procedural method, and Structures of Equality (SoE), a framework for comprehension.

 To find key words, there’s often a chart to reference: